-For instance, while an adult over the age of 21 can normally give (transfer) up to 1 ounce of marijuana to another adult over the age of 21 without facing penalty under Colorado law, that quickly changes if more than 1 ounce is involved or money is exchanged.
+For instance, while an adult over the age of 21 can normally give (transfer) up to 2 ounces of marijuana to another adult over the age of 21 without facing penalty under Colorado law, that quickly changes if more than 2 ounces is involved or money is exchanged.
 In fact, even if the sale involves less than 4 ounces of marijuana, it is still a misdemeanor with possible jail time and large fines.
 If more than 4 ounces, you may even face felony charges.

-The four attorneys of the Denver law firm of Shazam Kianpour & Associates, P.C., have a long record of success in keeping clients’ records clean and keeping clients out of jail and prison following charges of marijuana distribution.
+Our four attorneys of Denver law firm Shazam Kianpour & Associates, P.C. have a long record of success in keeping clients’ records clean and keeping clients out of jail and prison following charges of marijuana distribution.
 We offer a free consultation so that you can better understand your rights and options.
 Call 303-547-3434.

-Aggressive Defense From A Firm That Has Handled Hundreds Of Drug Cases
+Aggressive Defense From A Team That Has Handled Hundreds Of Drug Cases

-Fortunately, there are defense strategies that can be used to fight back marijuana distribution charges.
+Fortunately, there are defense strategies that can be used to fight marijuana distribution charges.
 Weighing scales and baggies don’t prove someone is a dealer or has intent to sell.

-Baggies are just convenient for storage, and scales are sometimes needed to confirm weight when purchasing, but not necessarily when selling.
-And though Colorado’s ever-changing marijuana laws are confusing, we use our knowledge of those laws to protect our clients’ rights in marijuana cases.
+Baggies are just convenient for storage, and scales are sometimes needed to confirm weight when purchasing but not necessarily when selling.
+Colorado’s ever-changing marijuana laws can be confusing.
+However, we use our deep knowledge of these laws to protect your rights in marijuana cases.

 Our unique abilities to resolve these matters for you include:

 Contact Us To Learn More About Your Rights And Protections Under Colorado’s Marijuana Laws

 We know that the laws surrounding marijuana are not always clear.
 We also understand that law enforcement may overstep or create charges when no law was broken.
-If you are facing charges related to marijuana distribution, contact us today by calling 303-578-4036, or reach out online.
+If you are facing any type of charge related to marijuana distribution, contact us today by calling our Denver office at 303-578-4036, or reach out online.